 The perfect RPA tool doesn’t exist, and even though UiPath gets pretty close to it, it has one significant disadvantage: pricing.

-The initial license price is very attractive but does not include all modules.
+The initial license price is beautiful but does not include all modules.
 As a result, the costs can quickly increase if you decide to get them all.
 To reach ROI, smaller companies may need to be more careful about extra functionalities or hire RPA consultants to help them choose the most beneficial ones.

 Blue Prism: overview

-With more than 20 years in the automation industry, the company constantly leverages its experience to improve its mature and widely used platform.
-One of its biggest assets is high reliability and scalability, essential for a tool widely used in an enterprise setting.
+With over 20 years in the automation industry, the company constantly leverages its experience to improve its mature and widely used platform.
+One of its biggest assets is high reliability and scalability, essential for a tool commonly used in an enterprise setting.
 It is also worth noting that Blue Prism can be deployed in any environment (including staging and testing).
 Let’s see what else makes it an RPA tool of choice for brands like EY, Accenture, Microsoft, IBM, Google, Jaguar, Siemens, and hundreds more:

 For Blue Prism, medium and large enterprises are the main target due to the platform’s scalability and reliability features.